snow-ape/CGWP/README.md

 | F-Clip      |   27.5   | **29.8** | **31.3** |   62.0   |   67.3   |
 | CGWP (Ours) | **27.6** |   29.7   | **31.3** | **62.9** | **68.3** |

+## Training Details

+We utilized almost the same training strastrategy as L-CNN, HAWP, and F-Clip.
+This includes using the Adam optimizer, a learning rate of 4e-4, and a weight decay of 1e-4.
+Our training lasted for 120 epochs, each with 5000 images.
+After the first 100 epochs, we lowered the learning rate to 10%.
+We followed the same steps for image enhancement as these models.
+The total loss is the weighted sum of the component losses.

 Our code will be released soon!